mckafeh/kubernetes/ArgoCD/README.md

 #  Access the ArgoCD UI

  By default, the Argo CD UI is not exposed externally.
-To access the UI, you can create a Kubernetes service of type LoadBalancer or NodePort, or you can use port forwarding to access it locally from your cluster node
+To access the UI, you can create a Kubernetes service of type LoadBalancer or NodePort, or you can use port forwarding to access it locally from your cluster node, in our case we will be using a service to access.

 ```
 kubectl get svc -n argocd